Ab initio uncertainty quantification in scattering analysis of microscopy: Introduction

 \section{Introduction}

-Physical experiments are integral to advancing basic science and technology.
-However, the cost and efforts to process and analyze data have also increased dramatically, which can sometimes impede progress.
-There is a pressing need to develop fast and accurate statistical learning algorithms that leverage existing knowledge for data processing to accelerate discovery.
-One of the core challenges in this context is parameter estimation from data, by minimizing a loss function that quantifies the difference between the modeled and observed statistics.
-Notably, the estimation can critically depend on the selection of the loss function and statistics to analyze, especially for spatiotemporally correlated measurements.
-In the scattering analysis of dynamics, for instance, the range of wavevectors in reciprocal space sometimes needs to be chosen in a case-by-case manner, which prohibits its use in high-throughput experiments.
+Physical experiments play a crucial role in driving the advancement of basic science and technology.
+However, in recent years, the associated expenses and the laborious nature of data processing and analysis have also increased dramatically, posing obstacles to progress \cite{shang2019democratizing}.
+One of the core challenges in this context is parameter estimation from data, conventionally performed by minimizing a loss function that quantifies the difference between the modeled and observed statistics.
+Notably, the estimation can depend critically on the choice of both the statistics and loss function applied to the fit, especially for spatiotemporally correlated measurements.
+In the scattering analysis of dynamics, for instance, the range of wave vectors in the reciprocal space sometimes needs to be chosen in a case-by-case manner \cite{bayles2016dark,guidolin2023protein,martinez2012differential,lu2012characterizing,safari2017differential,richards2021particle,gao2015microdynamics}, which prohibits its use in high-throughput experiments.

-In this work, we introduce another paradigm that defines a probabilistic generative model from the beginning of data processing.
-Then we propagate the uncertainty throughout the analysis by integrating out the random processing, to derive an optimal statistical estimator, such as the maximum marginal likelihood estimator, implemented in fast algorithms.
-In scattering analysis, we show that the new estimator automatically weighs information from data at different bases, such as different wavevectors in Fourier-based analysis, and lifts the barriers for selecting wavevectors to fit the loss function.
+In this work, we first introduce a new paradigm that defines a probabilistic generative model from the beginning of data processing.
+Then we propagate the uncertainty throughout the analysis by integrating out the random quantities, to derive an optimal statistical estimator, such as the maximum marginal likelihood estimator, and subsequently implement it in fast algorithms.
+Through the scattering analysis, we illustrate that the new estimator automatically weighs information from data at different bases, such as different wave vectors in Fourier-based analysis, thus lifting the barriers for selecting the wave-vector range.